ddumo/auto_pinger/README.md

 # auto_pinger
 This is a working project that is used to take a source list of IPs or Hostnames, and output their status, and basic information about the system itself.
+This currently works in both linux and windows environments.

 Python Requirements: